derailed-dash/demo-lz-docs/content/tooling/GitLab.md

 ## Workflow

 Cloud team had internally agreed to follow a trunk based development model for our GitLab repos.
-However, during development of the Partnership Data Platform, we have worked alongside Appsbroker following a Git Flow workflow.
+However, during development of the LZ-Demo Data Platform, we have worked alongside Appsbroker following a Git Flow workflow.
 So currently we are using different workflows in different places, this will be described below.

 ### Git Flow - Our implementation

-As mentioned above, while working alongside Appsbroker we have been following a Git Flow workflow to develop Terraform code for the Partnership Data Platform in GitLab.
+As mentioned above, while working alongside Appsbroker we have been following a Git Flow workflow to develop Terraform code for the LZ-Demo Data Platform in GitLab.
 The exact workflow we have been following where a Git Flow workflow is being used is as follows:

 - **Any** changes, no matter how small or big should be developed in a new feature branch
 - Once feature branch development is believed to be ready to be merged, the developing engineer must squash all of their commits.